-(LO2) Knowledge and understanding of three-phase networks and the concept of a balanced and unbalanced network.
+(LO2) Knowledge and understanding of three-phase networks and the concept of a balanced and unbalanced networks.

 (LO3) Knowledge and understanding of response of simple networks to transient.

-(LO4) Knowledge and understanding of the interconnection of two port networks including maximum power transfer, insertion loss and impedance matching.
+(LO4) Knowledge and understanding of the interconnection of two port networks and various modelling parameters.

 (LO5) Knowledge and understanding of power, power balance, power systems.

 (LO6) Knowledge and understanding of components of a power system.

 (LO7) Knowledge and understanding of the per-unit systems.